Space for Earthlings

 The miner’s credo is “If you can’t grow it, you have to mine it.”
 The transition towards clean energy has led to a significant rise in demand for critical minerals.
 As part of a burgeoning Earth observation strategy, SAR is beginning to be utilized by certain mining companies to find particular minerals, such as lithium.

-Geospatial data, especially from multispectral, hyperspectral, and SAR sensors for Earth observation, has a significant role to play in the mining technology stack, across applications – from exploration to risk management.
-The Critical Minerals Market Review report from the International Energy Agency states, “From 2017 to 2022, demand for lithium tripled while nickel and cobalt demand increased by 40 and 70% respectively.”
-The mining sector will rely on staggering amounts of EO data if the Space industry is able to offer reliable, scalable, and commercially viable product-services.
+Geospatial data, especially from multispectral, hyperspectral, and SAR sensors for Earth observation, has a significant role to play in the mining technology stack, across applications, from exploration to risk management.
+The IEA’s Global Critical Minerals Outlook 2025 paints a stark picture: lithium demand grew approximately 30% in 2024, with the energy sector driving 85% of total demand growth for battery metals.
+Looking ahead, the IEA projects lithium demand to grow fivefold and nickel/graphite to double by 2040.
+9 Perhaps most concerning: the average market share of the top three producers for key minerals rose to 86% in 2024, with nearly all supply growth concentrated in China and Indonesia.
+10 The mining sector will rely on staggering amounts of EO data if the Space industry is able to offer reliable, scalable, and commercially viable product-services.

 Case Studies